The Guide to the Tongan Language(c) James Blackwood - Tonga Ministry of Tourism

 For those of you who like a bit of context, Tongan is part of a Polynesian branch of the huge Austronesian family of languages.
 Its closest relative languages are Samoan, Tahitian, Hawaiian, Niuean and Maori.

-Tongan was first written by missionaries in the early 19th Century, which has a number of different spelling systems.
+The Tongan language was first written by missionaries in the early 19th Century and has a number of spelling systems.
 The current spelling system for Tongan was officially proclaimed by the Privy Council of Tonga in 1943.

 Learn a little more about the Tongan history in A Brief History of Tonga, as well as the Tongan culture in The Guide to the Tongan Culture for Travellers.